Signs of a Responsible Dog Breeder

 Sadly, not all breeders follow humane practices.
 Some focus on producing as many puppies as possible, often in overcrowded or unsanitary environments.
 Puppies born under such conditions may suffer from:

 Even legally licensed breeders can operate as high-volume commercial kennels, often referred to as puppy mills.
 These facilities may meet minimum legal standards but still fail to provide proper enrichment, exercise, or socialization.
-Puppies from such operations can face lifelong health and behavioral issues.
+Puppies from such operations can face lifelong health and behavioral issues that can affect you and your family.

 Photos and videos can’t tell the full story.
 By visiting the breeder: